-"Absolute need" says Northumberland leader for A1 to be dualled
+Northumberland leader says 'absolute need' for A1 to be dualled

 "Another slippage in time"

-However despite all the political changes - Glen Sanderson is confident the A1 work will go ahead and he is hopeful Ms Trevelyan will continue to lobby MP's.
+However Mr Sanderson is confident the A1 work will go ahead and he is hopeful Ms Trevelyan will continue to lobby MPs.

 He said: "I would be incredibly disappointed if there was another slippage in time, I very much hope there won't be, as there is an absolute need for a safe route for our residents and businesses between Scotland and England.
 It must happen."